gurugio/cka-study/week1.md

  * Imperative: what to do and how to do
  * Declarative: specify what to do, not how to do

+ ### kubectl apply command

+ * create an object with yaml file -> live object and "last applied configuration"
+ * run kubectl apply -> compare the definition file and "last applied configuration" -> change the live object

 ## DAY5 | 2023-03-31 | 49-61 |